 Carey Wong is a Summa Cum Laude graduate of Yale College, where he received his B.A. and Honors with Exceptional Distinction in the Scholars of the House Program.
 His thesis was an historical reconstruction of Ben Jonson's masque of 1620, NEWES FROM THE NEW WORLD DISCOVER'D IN THE MOONE, in its American premiere.
 Mr. Wong produced, directed, and designed this production and enlisted as his collaborators conductor John Mauceri, choreographer Mary Kyte, musicologist Alejandro Planchart, and literary advisor Eugene Waith.
 He received a John Courtney Murray Traveling Fellowship for research and study after graduation in order to travel and study in Britain while writing a series of slide lectures on Stuart court masques.
 Thereafter, he attended the Yale School of Drama.

-For 2017-2018, Carey will design two shows at the Seattle Children's Theatre - THE LITTLE PRINCE directed by newly appointed Artistic Director Courtney Sale and CITIZEN 13559 - THE JOURNAL OF BEN UCHIDA directed by Desdemona Chiang.
-He returns to ACT Theatre to design KING OF THE YEES, also directed by Desdemona Chiang, and later in the season, he returns to The Village Theatre to do HAIRSPRAY with direction by Artistic Director Steve Tomkins and Timothy McCuen Piggee.
-Mr. Wong's scenery for THE NUTCRACKER at Ballet Arizona will be seen for a twelfth season in Phoenix., while his exhibition design for a revised and expanded version of BEYOND THE GATE: A TALE OF PORTLAND'S CHINATOWNS will be featured in the new Portland Chinatown Museum located in the city's historic Chinatown district.
+For 2017-2018, Carey designed two shows at the Seattle Children's Theatre - THE LITTLE PRINCE directed by Courtney Sale and CITIZEN 13559 - THE JOURNAL OF BEN UCHIDA directed by Desdemona Chiang.
+He returned to ACT Theatre to design KING OF THE YEES, also directed by Desdemona Chiang, and later in the season, he returned to The Village Theatre to do HAIRSPRAY with direction by Artistic Director Steve Tomkins and Timothy McCuen Piggee.
+Mr. Wong's scenery for THE NUTCRACKER at Ballet Arizona was seen for a twelfth season in Phoenix.

 For the 2016-2017 season, Carey Wong designed two shows at ACT Theatre - THE ROYALE directed by Ameenah Kaplan and MURDER FOR TWO directed by Daniel Knechtges -- the latter a co-production with Seattle's 5th Avenue Theatre.
 He designed the revival of THE LION, THE WITCH AND THE WARDROBE directed by Artistic Director Emeritus Linda Hartzell for the Seattle Children's Theatre, and he returned to Childsplay to design Founder David Saar's play, THE YELLOW BOAT directed by newly appointed Artistic Director Dwayne Hartford.
 For The Village Theatre, Mr. Wong designed A PROPER PLACE, Leslie Becker and Curtis Rhodes' new musical based on J. M. Barrie's play, THE ADMIRABLE CRICHTON, with direction by Jerry Dixon.
 Carey also designed a double bill of Puccini's SUOR ANGELICA and GIANNI SCHICCHI for Portland State University's School of Music.
 His scenery for Ballet Arizona's production of THE NUTCRACKER was seen for an eleventh season.